 - Professional Fees: agent fees, union dues, and financial and tax advice expenses.

 - Fitness Expenses: amounts you pay for a gym membership, in-house fitness equipment, nutritional supplements, and hot tubs.

 - Training Fees: amounts you pay to your fitness instructor and specialized coach.

 - Entertainment Expenses: food, beverages, entertainment, amusement, and recreation expenses.
 The amount spent is limited to 50% limit.

 - Travel Expenses: meals and lodging while away from “tax” home.

-Always make sure you understand completely what constitutes “ordinary and necessary” in the context of your own sport.
+Always ensure you understand what constitutes “ordinary and necessary” in the context of your sport.
 You are responsible for your tax return, not your tax professional.